 2015: Valley Children’s 34th Street Specialty Care Center in Bakersfield opens.

 2016: Valley Children’s Hospital ranks for the first time as one of U.S. News & World Report’s “Best Children’s Hospitals” – in Neonatology.
 Our PICU again receives the Beacon Award for Critical Care Excellence.
 Valley Children’s Akers Specialty Care Center in Visalia opens.

 2017: The inaugural class of the Valley Children’s Pediatric Residency Program, affiliated with Stanford University School of Medicine, arrives.
-Our 15th Guild - Color the Skies - launches in Modesto.

 2020: Valley Children's Hospital is ranked for the fifth year in a row as one of the country's best children's hospitals, this year in seven pediatric specialties: Neonatology, Pediatric Diabetes & Endocrinology, Pediatric Gastroenterology & GI Surgery, Pediatric Neurology & Neurosurgery, Pediatric Orthopaedics, Pediatric Pulmonology & Lung Surgery and Pediatric Urology